val-utehy/YOLO-PLAI/README.md

     simplify=True
 )

-print("PLAI-YOLO was exported to ONNX successfully.")
+print("YOLO-PLAI was exported to ONNX successfully.")
 ```

 ---